 A Biotin Supplement plays an important part in hair growth.
 Known as Vitamin B7 or Vitamin H, Biotin is one of the eight in the B-vitamin complex.
 This B-vitamin complex specifically plays a role in maintaining the health and proper functioning of the nervous system, liver, eyes, skin, and hairs.

 Mechanism of Action of Biotin to Promote Hair Health

 Biotin possesses rejuvenation characteristics which help in the new cells production in the body.
 Biotin helps in preventing hair loss by rejuvenating both the hair follicles and scalp.
 Which is highly impactful in stopping hair loss and also promotes hair regeneration.

 Our bodies do have the ability to manufacture Biotin, and that takes place in our intestines.
 That, combined with the fact that we just don’t require much of it, makes it highly unlikely that we will be deficient.

 Although it’s a popular belief that Biotin does prevent hair loss, it is by no means proven.
 It’s only 1/100 of the solution and, therefore should always be included in a supplement.
 But it by no means should you expect hair growth just by taking that alone.

 What Biotin does is support hair growth through metabolic function.
 Keratin is the building block of hair follicles and it’s formed from several amino acids.
-Biotin plays its role in breaking down the dietary proteins into different amino acids which are required for the formation of keratin, thereby increasing the keratin production in the body which promotes the production of healthy hair follicles.
+Biotin plays its role in breaking down the dietary proteins into different amino acids which are required for the formation of keratin.
+Increasing the keratin production in the body which promotes the production of healthy hair follicles.

 Biotin also prevents hair dryness and improves the elasticity of the cortex of the hairs which stops the splitting and breakage of hair strands.
 This is why many split-end prevention products contain Biotin as an active ingredient.